upptime/github-externship/README.md

 ## How to apply

+You're a good fit if you have experience in the following fields, or if you're eager to learn about them.
+These are the building blocks of Upptime:

+- Node.js
+- TypeScript
+- Automations using GitHub Actions workflows
+- HTML/CSS/JavaScript
+- Frontend framework like Svelte/React/Vue/Alpine/etc.
+- Static site generation
+- GitHub REST API

 The application is itself a show of your experience with `git` and GitHub.
 To apply to the Upptime GitHub Externship, please follow these steps.
 All steps are mandatory, and we'll only review your application if you filled it out correctly:

 1. Fork this repository ([upptime/github-externship](https://github.com/upptime/github-externship))